Harnack inequality for SDE with multiplicative noise and extension to Neumann semigroup on nonconvex manifolds: Extension to manifolds with convex boundary

 \section{Extension to manifolds with convex boundary}

-Let $M$ be a $d$-dimensional complete, connected Riemannian manifold, possibly with a convex boundary $\pp M$.
-Let $N$ be the inward unit normal vector filed of $\pp M$ when $\pp M\ne\emptyset.$ Let $P_t$ be the (Neumann) semigroup generated by
+Let $M$ be a $d$-dimen\-sional complete, connected Riemannian manifold, possibly with a convex boundary $\pp M$.
+Let $N$ be the inward unit normal vector filed of $\pp M$ when $\pp M\ne\varnothing$.
+Let $P_t$ be the (Neumann) semigroup generated by

 on $M$, where $\psi\in C^1(M)$ and $Z$ is a $C^1$ vector field on $M$.
 Assume that $\psi$ is bounded and